Gran Paradiso Summits - Trek the Alps of Italy

 Is this holiday for you?

 This is real mountain travel, following good trails to the snowline and also involving sections of scrambling, snowslope climbing and glacier travel, where ropes, crampons and an ice-axe will be used.
 We average 6 to 8 hours walking each day.
 Given the non-technical nature of the climbing and the fact that the group will be led by one or more professional UIAGM guides, this trip should be feasible for novice alpinists, providing they have a good level of fitness.
-Our several days at between 2000 and 3000 metres (6600 and 10,000 feet) and the climbing of two 3300 metre (10,800 foot) peaks, will provide useful acclimatisation and fitness training, prior to making the ascent of Gran Paradiso.
-Generally the group's technical climbing equipment, ice-axe, crampons and harness, is not needed until the ascent of Gran Paradiso on Day 6.
+Our several days at between 2000 and 3000 metres and the climbing of two 3300 metre peaks, will provide useful acclimatisation and fitness training, prior to making the ascent of Gran Paradiso.
+Generally the group's technical climbing equipment, ice-axe, crampons and harness, is not needed until the ascent of Gran Paradiso on Day 7.
 This equipment is usually transported to the Albergo Paradiso, below the Vittorio Emanuele Refuge, to be picked up there.
 If, however, on the first of the year's departures there is a lot of snow at low level, group members may need to carry this equipment from the start of the trek on Day 2.